thatte-idli-kaal-soup/humans/README.md

 ## Video Recording

 -   Use your phone to record your video.
+-   Make sure you have enough space on your phone to be able to record for half an hour to an hour.
+You'll need about 3-4GB of space if you are recording at 1920x1080.
+We can also record via Zoom, if that is not possible for you.
 -   Put your phone in airplane more or in DND mode for the next hour or so.
 -   Record the video in portrait mode.
 -   Make sure there is adequate lighting where you are sitting.